pllab/cs162-tutorials/2-a-scala-primer.md

-# A Scala Primer
+# Simple Object-Oriented Programming

 Scala is a complex, versatile high-level language.
 The basics of Scala, however, are easy to grasp.
-As [previously](#) stated, Scala is an object-oriented and functional language.
+As previously stated, Scala is an object-oriented and functional language.
 We're going to delve into these topics and show how these paradigms are complementary to each other and offer great scalability together: functional programming gives us a way to easily combine simple parts into more complex ones, and object-oriented programming gives a way to structure these hierarchically.
-This tutorial will teach you about the following topics:

-- objects and classes,
-- fields and methods.

-Some topics (such as Scala syntax and type checking) will be explained along the way.
 To try any of these features out, you can use SBT's `console` feature (how to get to it is explained in [tutorial 1](#)).

+For this tutorial, it is advised you make a new project, following the same process as outlined in the previous tutorial.
+Call this project `community`, as our running example will involve interpersonal relations between people.

 ## Objects and Classes